Applying for Financial Aid

 Step 5 – Award Notification & Additional Applications

-After your FAFSA is processed and all required information has been reviewed, you will receive notification of how to view your federal and state financial aid awards by email.
-Any grants that you are eligible for will be credited towards your tuition charges.
+After your FAFSA is processed and all required information has been reviewed, you will receive notification of how to view your federal and state financial aid awards through the SIS Message Center.
+Any grants that you are eligible for will be credited towards your tuition charges automatically after the last date to drop with a refund for your latest starting class of the semester.
 However, not every student will qualify for a Pell grant or be eligible for a state grant large enough to meet your educational costs.

 Student loans are available to students who need additional funds to meet educational costs.
-To apply for a student loan, you must complete a Federal Stafford Loan Request Form, which can be obtained online, from any campus Enrollment Services office or the Reynolds Office of Financial Aid.
+To apply for a student loan, you must complete a Federal Direct Student Loan Request Form, which can be obtained online, from any campus Advising Services office or the Reynolds Office of Financial Aid.
 For specific instructions, please see Student Loans.